Want to jump straight to the answer? The best multi-line phone system for small businesses is Nextiva X-835.

 - Starts at $143

-The PoE support gives you flexibility with simple installation and quick deployment.
+The power-over-ethernet (PoE) support gives you flexibility with simple installation and quick deployment.
 Once you’re all set up, you have everything you need to reach your team anywhere.

 Unfortunately, the system has no Bluetooth compatibility, making it a little less functional than other multi-line systems.
 Its 1.8-inch color display may also be too small for some members of your team to see comfortably.

-The system comes at a reasonable price of $143 for its features, scalable system, and ease of use.
+The system comes at a price of $143 which is quite reasonable given its features, scalability, and ease of use.

 How to Find the Best Multi-Line Phone System for You